maxamel/GDH/README.md

 # Code Quality

 Every build the code runs through a couple of static code analyzers (PMD and findbugs) to ensure code quality is maintained.
-Contributions of more code analyzers are welcome.
 Each push to the Github repository triggers a cloud build via TravisCI, which in turn pushes the code into another cloud code analyzer (Sonarcloud).
 If anything goes wrong during any of these steps the build fails.

 # Testing

 The code is tested by both unit tests and integration tests.
 The integration testing involves actual spinning up of verticles, performing negotiations and checking the correctness and security of the transactions.
+Testing must cover 80% of the code, otherwise the quality gate of Sonarcloud fails.